 Happy Thursday!
-Since our Gap Blocks and Semesters kicked off on February 1st, we thought we would check in with a former Gap participant and ask about their experience.
+Since our Gap Semesters kicked off on February 1st, we thought we would check in with a former Gap participant and ask about their experience.
 Enter Brooke Cornetet.
 Brooke traveled with us in 2013 on the South Pacific Service and Ocean Skills Semester and then again in 2014 on the Golden Lands and World Heritage Semester in the spring.
 She had an amazing time and and wanted to share her thoughts.
 If you’re researching your own Gap adventures, enjoy Brooke’s stories and photos below.

 Why did you decide to take a Gap Year/Semester?